ditlef9/pst_julekalender_2020/README.md

 **How to install**
 1. Download and install Git from https://git-scm.com/downloads
+2. Download and install Python 3.9 or newer from https://www.python.org/downloads/
-2. Download and install PyCharm from https://www.jetbrains.com/pycharm/download/
+3. Download and install PyCharm from https://www.jetbrains.com/pycharm/download/
-3. In PyCharm create new project from Git with URL https://github.com/europa9/npst_2020.git
+4. In PyCharm create new project from Git with URL https://github.com/europa9/npst_2020.git